 For each of the three most recent years, settlement of claims has not exceeded insurance coverage.
-Additionally, there has not been a significant reduction in insurance coverage from coverage in the prior year.
+Additionally, there has not been any significant changes in insurance coverage in comparison to coverage in the prior year.

 The Authority has purchased \$1,000,000 property coverage (Property Policy) to protect its owned or leased facilities, buildings and contents.
 Except for catastrophic on-site protection provided on the Property Policy, the Authority self-insures its fleet of vehicles.
 The deductible for each claim for buildings and contents is \$1,000 per occurrence.
 A lower deductible of \$10 per occurrence applies to scheduled watercraft and mobile equipment.